Suiteness/ip-geoloc/README.md

 (require '[ip-geoloc.core :refer :all])
 ```

-You can download a *MaxMind GeoLite2 City* database from this page:
+You can sign up to [download a *MaxMind GeoLite2 City* database][db-signup].
-http://dev.maxmind.com/geoip/geoip2/geolite2/ and put it in a folder
+After signing up and downloading the database, put it in a folder of choice.
+As
-of choice.
-As you'll see this can be done automatically, the library
+you'll see this can be done automatically, the library takes care of
-takes care of downloading the latest copy of the database for you, but
+downloading the latest copy of the database for you, but if you don't want the
-if you don't want the library download the DB automatically (maybe
+library to download the DB automatically (maybe because the production
-because the production environment doesn't have outbound internet
+environment doesn't have outbound internet connection) you can specify a local
-connection) you can specify a local `database-file`.
+`database-file`.

 ```Clojure